nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Things you should take note about the `edit` command:**

 - The identifier refers to the index number shown in the respective displayed event list.
-- The identifier **must be a positive integer** 1, 2, 3, …​
+- The identifier **must be a positive integer** 1, 2, 3, …​.
 - At least one of the optional fields must be provided.

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution**

-Existing event will have its data overwritten by the new values taken in by the `edit` command
+Existing event will have its data overwritten by the new values taken in by the `edit` command.

 </div>